-Subsurface Conditions: To investigate the subsurface conditions at the site, one test pit was advanced on March 24, 2021 by the client.
+Subsurface Conditions: To investigate the subsurface conditions at the site, one test pit was advanced on May 8, 2023 with a Yanmar ViO 45 backhoe.
 The approximate test pit location is shown in Figure #2.

-The subsurface conditions encountered were variable and generally consisted of a layer of topsoil and organic materials overlying natural clays and sands and gravels to the maximum depth investigated, 7 feet below the existing ground surface (bgs).
-A graphic log of the exploratory test pit along with the associated Legend and Notes is presented in Figure #3.
+The subsurface conditions encountered generally consisted of a layer of topsoil and organic materials overlying, natural clays to the maximum depth investigated, 6 feet below the existing ground surface (bgs).
+A graphic log of the exploratory test pit, along with the associated Legend and Notes, are presented in Figure #3.

-Topsoil and organic materials were encountered at the ground surface and were approximately 24 inches in thickness.
-Natural clays were encountered below the topsoil and organic materials and extended to a depth of 5 1⁄2 feet bgs.
-The clays were slightly sandy to sandy, fine-grained, moderately plastic, stiff to very stiff, slightly moist to moist and brown in color.
-A sample of the natural clays classified as a CL soil in accordance with the Unified Soil Classification System (USCS).
+A layer of natural topsoil and organic materials was encountered at the ground surface and was approximately 24 inches in thickness.
+Clays were encountered beneath the topsoil and organic materials and extended to a depth of 6 feet bgs.
+The clays were slightly sandy to very sandy, fine to coarse grained with gravel sized shale fragments, medium stiff, very moist to wet and brown in color.